arkency/posts/posts/2021-04-27-how-to-balance-the-public-apis-of-open-source-library-practical-examples-from-railseventstore.md

 # Swappable components

 Starting with batteries included is great.
 Over time your project will likely diverge from the defaults "for everyone".
-At this point it would be better if the library allowed some room for that.
+At this point it would be better if the library leaves some room for that.

 If `RailsEventStore::Client.new` was the frontend, here's the backend view.
 All of the assumptions, defined as default arguments: